Welcome to Breeze Through Winter!

 - With thanks to the lads at Sigma Sports for this trick, if you want your next cleaning job to be easier, rub the frame down with a soft cloth sprayed with GT85 or equivalent; this will prevent muck from sticking hard to your bike.

-- Thank you for reading all this! ... there is nothing nicer than a smooth trouble-free ride with no bike mechanicals - for the rider herself (of a well-maintained bike), for the others in the group and the ol' ride leader/s.
+- Thank you for reading all this! ... there is nothing nicer than a smooth trouble-free ride with no bike mechanicals - for rider themself of a well maintained bike, as a group and as ride leader.